Gudradain/spirit-island-template/README.md

 1. Cloning the project with GIT instead of downloading it as a ZIP file make it easier to receive updates later on.
 2. Don't modify the files in the folder "_docs", "_examples" and "_global".
 Your modifications might be lost when you get the latest version of the project.
 Instead, create new folders for your creations.

+### Fonts

+This project uses 3 fonts:

+- JosefinSans-Regular: This font is bundled in the project and use the Open Font License.
+- Lato Semibold Italic: This font is bundled in the project and use the Open Font License.
+- Gobold Extra2: You can download this font [here](https://www.dafont.com/fr/gobold.font).
+- DK Snemand (demo): You can download this font [here](https://www.dafont.com/dk-snemand.font).

+Note: Due to licensing, I did not include some of the fonts in the project.

 ### License